Eyelid Surgery Houston (Blepharoplasty)

 Please remember that our relationship with you does not end when you leave the operating room.
 If you have questions or concerns during your recovery, or need additional information at a later time, you should contact us.

-For more information about our facial surgery procedures near Houston, go back to the top and follow the links.
-When you are ready to talk with Dr. Moliver in person, you can request a complimentary consultation online or call 281.282.9555 to schedule your visit.
+For more information about our facial surgery procedures near Houston, request a consultation online or call 281.282.9555 to schedule your visit.